 - Chemicals – In a few industrial wines, the manufacturer adds unhealthy chemicals and metals, especially when making cheap wine.
 This dramatically affects the quality and destroys healthy benefits.

 - Diacetyl – this is a by-product of the fermentation process and is usually destroyed in the process.
-Some winemakers add excess diacetyl to wine, especially in chardonnays, to increase the “smoothness” of the texture.
-Diacetyl has been shown to cause cancer and deteriorate segments of the brain, which is one of the main symptoms leading to alcoholic dementia.
+Some winemakers add excess diacetyl to wine, especially in chardonnays, to increase the “smoothness.”
+Diacetyl has been shown to cause cancer and deteriorate brain segments, which is one of the main symptoms leading to alcoholic dementia.

 - Yeast – some forms of yeast and certainly fake yeasts are toxic for our livers.
 Find a wine that uses old traditional fermentation methods, as these usually use healthy yeasts that can give you a good dose of B vitamins!

 - Sugars – last, but not least, alcohol and especially wine is crammed full of fruit sugar!
 This can cause diabetes and some metabolic disorders if not consumed in moderation.
-This is especially pertinent in the case of inorganic wines, as the nutritional balance is disturbed by the chemicals added.
+This is especially pertinent in inorganic wines, as the nutritional balance is disturbed by the chemicals added.
 The nutrients in grapes usually provide us with antioxidant protection against its sugars.

 How is Red Wine Heart Healthy?

-The reason professionals are saying that red wine is healthy for our hearts in moderation is due to the tannins in the grape skins and seeds which are used in the process.
+The reason professionals are saying that red wine is healthy for our hearts in moderation is due to the tannins in the grape skins and seeds used in the process.

 Red grapes contain higher amounts of antioxidant compounds than white grapes.

 Compounds such as resveratrol have proven to be highly effective at protecting the heart, stabilizing blood glucose levels, burning fat, and regulating our metabolism.

-These compounds are also the believed reason why it was shown that those who drink red wine live longer.
+These compounds are also why it was shown that those who drink red wine live longer.

-Anthocyanidins and Ellagitannins also found in red grape skins have yielded similar results in studies done, however not all red grapes have the same amounts of these compounds.
+Anthocyanidins and Ellagitannins found in red grape skins have yielded similar results in studies; however, not all red grapes have the same amounts of these compounds.